sandstone-mc/sandstone-documentation/docs/features/variables/dynamic.md

 ---
-id: variables
+id: dynamic
-title: Variables
+title: Dynamic Variables
 description: How to use dynamic variables in Sandstone.
 ---

-## Introduction
+## Scores - Introduction

 Sometimes, you want a single numerical variable that is not tied to a specific objective.
 For example:
 - A `counter` variable, that just counts from a number to another one.